 Sometimes, the best way to know if your customers are satisfied is by asking them directly.

 This could be through a phone call, an email, or even face-to-face.
-Direct feedback can give you in-depth qualitative insights that surveys might miss.
+Direct customer feedback can give you in-depth qualitative insights that a customer survey might miss.

 For example, if you run a restaurant, a brief chat with diners about their meal and service can give you valuable insights.

 Similarly, e-commerce businesses can follow up with customers post-purchase to ask about their experience.

 Online Reviews and Ratings